Graduate Students

 peitzu@ad.unc.edu

-Angelina is a fifth-year graduate student in the Clinical Psychology program.
+Angelina is a graduate student in the Clinical Psychology program.
 She obtained her MS in Engineering at the Carnegie Mellon University.
 After graduating, she has been working in tech as a Director for New Program Initiative (NPI) development.
 At UNC, Angelina studies quantitative modeling to improve diagnostic efficiency in predicting developmental psychopathology on adolescents.
 She aims to develop culturally-adaptive assessment in accessing complex trauma and leverage her engineering skills to investigate impact of early adversity on neural development.
+Angelina is currently on internship at the University of Washington School of Medicine Department of Psychiatry.
 (Pronouns: she/her/hers)

 Angelina Pei-tzu Tsai’s Google Scholar Page